SNAP Cognitive and Behavioral Pediatric Neurology Clinic

 1300 South Eliseo Dr., Suite 204

-The parking at the Greenbrae Satellite Clinic is easy.
+The parking at the Greenbrae Satellite Office is easy.
 There is parking lot adjacent to the clinical building.

 It is very important to notify your health insurance company of your intention to see us for an evaluation, particularly if you are covered by one of the following plans:

 - Medi-Cal Managed Care